aaronparker/aaronparker.github.io/_posts/2017-03-15-netscaler-azure-ad-conditional-access.md

 ## Single Sign-On

 [Single sign-on is possible from AD domain-joined or Azure AD domain-joined PCs](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-appssoaccess-whatis), on both your internal network and the Internet.
-Here's an example user experience launching a XenApp desktop on the browser in the native Receiver, on&nbsp;Windows 10 joined directly to Azure AD:
+Here's an example user experience launching a XenApp desktop on the browser in the native Receiver, on Windows 10 joined directly to Azure AD: